decentraland/old-documentation/_posts/development-guide/2018-02-1-entities-components.md

 In the example above, note that both components occupy the _animal_ space.
 Each entity in the scene can only have one _animal_ component assigned.

-If you use `.set()` to assign a _Dog_ comonent to an entity that has a _Cat_ component, then the _Dog_ component will overwrite the _Cat_ component.
+If you use `.set()` to assign a _Dog_ component to an entity that has a _Cat_ component, then the _Dog_ component will overwrite the _Cat_ component.

 ## Components as flags

-You may want to add a component that simply marks an entity to differentiate it from others but doesn't store any data.
-This is useful when using [Component groups]({{ site.baseurl }}{% post_url /development-guide/2018-02-2-component-groups %}), so that the group only keeps track of certain entities in the scene and not others.
+You may want to add a component that simply flags an entity to differentiate it from others, without using it to store any data.

+This is especially useful when using [Component groups]({{ site.baseurl }}{% post_url /development-guide/2018-02-2-component-groups %}).
+Since component groups list entities based on components they own, a simple flag component can tell entities apart from others.

 ```ts
 @Component("myFlag")